euclio/vim-markdown-composer/README.md

 vim-markdown-composer requires [Python 3], [Rust], [cargo], and [Neovim].

-If you haven't already installed the Python plugin host, install it with `pip install neovim`.
+If you haven't already installed the Python 3 plugin host, install it with `pip3 install neovim`.

 Unfortunately, since Neovim only supports Unixes, the plugin will only work on